 The focus of the presentation is from an insurance company's workers' compensation perspective on the issues associated with material handling in the retail and wholesale environment.
-This webinar is open to members and nonmembers.

 In this webinar, presenters gave an overview of planned talks for the conference and discussed how topics relate to current trends in ergonomics.
 Sandra Woolley gave an overview of her talk, "Having Trouble Implementing an Ergonomics Program?
 Consider Partnering with Quality" and Ben Zavitz gave an overview of his workshop, "Application of New Ergonomic Tools and Methods to the Lean, Ergonomics & Six Sigma Process."
-This webinar is open to members and nonmembers.

 In this webinar, presenters give an overview of planned talks for the conference and discuss how topics relate to current trends in ergonomics.
 Peter Budnick discusses, "Global Ergonomics and the Wired World: Challenges and Opportunities."
 Bill Boyd provides insight on "Becoming a Certified Professional Ergonomist."
-This webinar is open to members and nonmembers.

 This webinar allows participants to learn from the experiences of three companies who have collectively been conducting internal Ergo Cup® competitions for nearly 20 years.
 GE, PPG Industries and Honda of America have all been holding and making incremental improvements to their company's Ergo Cup® programs for several years.